Right-libertarianism: Criticism

-Criticism of right-libertarianism includes ethical, economic, environmental, pragmatic and philosophical concerns,Sterba, James P. (October 1994).
-"From Liberty to Welfare".
-Ethics.
-Cambridge, Massachusetts: Blackwell.
-105 (1): 237–241. including the view that it has no explicit theory of liberty.
+Criticism of right-libertarianism includes ethical, economic, environmental, pragmatic and philosophical concerns, including the view that it has no explicit theory of liberty.
 It has been argued that laissez-faire capitalism does not necessarily produce the best or most efficient outcome, nor does its philosophy of individualism and policies of deregulation prevent the abuse of natural resources.

 Use of the NAP as a justification for right-libertarianism has been criticized as circular reasoning and as a rhetorical obfuscation of the coercive nature of right-libertarian property law enforcement, with critics arguing that the principle redefines aggression in their own terms.

 Jeffrey H. Reiman criticized right-libertarians' support of private property, arguing that "the holders of large amounts of property have great power to dictate the terms upon which others work for them and thus in effect the power to 'force' others to be resources for them".